giancosta86/Michelangelo/README.md

     * **docBuild**: creates the PDF file (**Document.pdf**) within **/doc/build**

     * **nano**: with syntax highlighting, enables editing when using a command-line host OS.
-Otherwise, one can visually edit the document files using any GUI editor
+Otherwise, one can visually edit the document files via any GUI editor

     * **tlmgr**: can download and install additional LaTeX packages